Dealing with the emotional impact of pancreatic cancer

 Key facts

 • You may go through lots of different emotions when you find out you have pancreatic cancer.
 This is natural and there’s no right or wrong way to feel.
+Some people find it helps to talk about it, seek comfort through spirituality, or do something each day that they enjoy.

-• It’s common for people with pancreatic cancer to feel worried, sad or have low mood.
+• You can also get emotional support from professionals, for example, your doctor, nurse, counsellors or psychologists.
+It’s common for people with pancreatic cancer to feel worried, sad or have low mood.
 But there are ways to get help.

 • There are lots of tips you can try to help you feel more in control.
-These could include working out your priorities and setting yourself some small goals, or making decisions on how you would like to be supported.
+These could include working out your priorities and setting yourself some small goals.
+Or you could make decisions on how you would like to be supported.
+And getting help with physical symptoms may help you feel better generally.

 Having a pancreatic cancer diagnosis can turn your life upside down.
 You may ask “why is this happening to me?”
 You may feel very alone.
 But there is support to help you and your family and friends.